PSBP-Library/psbp-library.github.io/index.md

     identity
 ```

-Co-resullting of `Active` is completely trivial.
+Co-resulting of `Active` is completely trivial.

 ## Reactive programming revisited